bilus/go-rally/README.md

 The first thing you need to do is open up the "database.yml" file and edit it to use the correct usernames, passwords, hosts, etc... that are appropriate for your environment.

-You will also need to make sure that **you** start/install the database of your choice.
-Buffalo **won't** install and start it for you.
+You will also need to make sure that **you  - [ ] start/install the database of your choice.
+Buffalo **won't  - [ ] install and start it for you.

 ### Create Your Databases